Katsura Imperial Villa: Influence outside Japan

 The buildings, and to a much lesser extent the gardens of Katsura, became a reference point for a number of well known modernist architects in the 20th century through a book published in 1934 by German architect Bruno Taut.
 Taut arrived in Japan at Tsuruga port on 3 May 1934.
 On only his second day in the country he was taken to visit the Katsura villa by members of Japan’s International Architectural Society.
 To the delight of his hosts Taut promptly declared the villa an unparalleled Japanese modernist archetype.
 In his subsequent publication of ‘Nippon’ and later ‘Personal views on Japanese Culture’ Taut did much to spread the view of the Katsura villa as a symbol of a uniquely Japanese approach to architecture.

 Le Corbusier and later Walter Gropius, who visited in 1953, also found inspiration in the minimal and orthogonal design of the buildings at Katsura.
 Subsequently, Katsura become well known to a second wave of architects from Australia such as Philip Cox, Peter Muller and Neville Gruzman who visited in the late 1950s and 1960s.

 The Katsura villa was also cited as lasting influence of Irish architect Ronnie Tallon who described his many visits to the villa as "like going to Lourdes for a cure".
 Tallon’s architectural homage to the influence of the Katsura buildings; the PJ Carroll Tobacco cigarette factory in Dundalk.

-The home of Larry Ellison in Woodland, California is a replica of the entire Katsura villa, covering twenty-three acres.
+The home of Larry Ellison in Woodside, California is a replica of the entire Katsura villa, covering twenty-three acres.